Guidelines and Evaluation of Clinical Explainable AI in Medical Image Analysis: Evaluation method

-The test performance $A_{\text{T1C}}$ and $A_{\text{FLAIR}}$ indicate the degree of model reliance on that modality to make predictions.
+The test performance $\text{Acc}_{\text{T1C}}$ and $\text{Acc}_{\text{FLAIR}}$ indicate the degree of model reliance on that modality to make predictions.
 We use them as the ground truth modality importance.
 On the test set, $\text{Acc}_{\text{T1C}}=0.99$, $\text{Acc}_{\text{FLAIR }}=0$.
-In this way, we constructed a model with known ground truth of modality important as 1 for T1C, and 0 for the rest modalities.
+In this way, we constructed a model with known ground truth of modality importance of 1 for T1C, and 0 for the remaining modalities.
 We then calculate the plausibility metric as the measure of truthfulness for the synthetic data.